 Air conditioning.
 Many fabulous homes don’t have it and don’t need it.
 In most cases, if A/C were required to make the house more pleasant, the owner would have installed it.

 Bathrooms for every bedroom.
-Some of our guests insist on a certain number of bathrooms, often giving up a villa that has everything else they want to settle on something lesser with that extra bath.
+If you insist on a certain number of bathrooms, you may find yourself giving up a villa that has everything else you want to settle on something lesser with that extra bath.

 In southern Spain, the best times are spring and fall, when it’s T-shirt weather but not overbearingly hot.
 Spring in Andalusia (the country’s southernmost region) is especially pleasant, with loads of wildflowers throughout the countryside and dramatic religious celebrations during Easter week.
 Though be warned: Easter week also brings crowds.